MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-port-acls.md

 - A port ACL is a set of port ACL rules that filter the traffic at layer 2 port level.
 - A port ACL in VMM filters access to a specific VMM network object.
 - Each VMM network object can have only one port ACL attached.
 - An ACL contains rules and can be attached to any number of VMM network objects.
-You can create an ACL without rules, and add the rules later.
+You can create an ACL without rules and add the rules later.
 - If an ACL has multiple rules, they're applied based on the priority.
 After a rule matches the criteria and is applied, no other rules are processed.
 - SDN Port ACLs can be applied to virtual subnets and virtual network adapters.